sdteffen/epanet-fortran/README.md

 mingw-get install gfortran

-The provided example epanet_fortran_example.exe needs the epanet2.dll from the EPANET toolkit to link.
-Either place it manually next to the source code or run the following to to download and extract it automatically:

-make epanet2.dll
+The C sources are the original EPANET sources, with SOL defined instead or CLE or DLL.

 To build the example:

-make epanet_fortran_example.exe
+make epanet_fortran_example